erosvitor/spring-cloud-oauth2/README.md

 # SpringCloudOAuth2

 ## Description
-The **SpringCloudOAuth2** is a project that show how to implement a authentication server using the Spring Cloud OAuth2.
+Project that show how to implement a authentication server using the Spring Cloud OAuth2.

 ## Technologies
 The project use the following technologies: